 After 175 years of investigation, the North Palace remains incompletely excavated (see the 1934 Campbell Thompson plan at the left, where it is labeled "Ashurbanipal's Palace" (Barnett et al. 1998:plate 5; hover over to enlarge).
 Probably less than half has been uncovered.
 Thus, the plan is poorly understood even across the excavated southwestern sections, and not at all understood to the northeast.
 The exposed area shows the palace to be at minimum 120m wide; its original length is unknown, but it was at least 250m based on excavated remains (it was considerably smaller than the Southwest Palace; see the citadel reconstruction above).
 If there had been a previous structure on this site, Ashurbanipal seems to have destroyed it (or any earlier remains have not yet been clearly identified).

 The North Palace is both a fairly typical Assyrian palace in the type and arrangement of suites, and also unique in its details and constructed to fit the location on the citadel (see Learning Sites reconstruction at the left, view north over the palace; hover over to enlarge).
-According to his writings, Ashurbanipal raised the palace on a 6m-high platform; careful not to go higher lest it surpass the platforms of nearby temple precincts.
+According to his writings, Ashurbanipal raised the palace on a 6m-high platform; careful not to go higher lest it surpass the mounds of nearby temple precincts.

 Barnett, Richard D.